 Who will run the pub?

-Our current preferred option for running the pub would be to have a Tenant who would lease the property from the village.
-The day to day running of the pub would therefore be the responsibility of the licence holder who would be an experienced landlord and would run the pub as a commercial business.
+Our current preferred option for running the pub would be to have an experienced landlord as a Tenant who would lease the property from the village.
+The day to day running of the pub would be the responsibility of the Tenant who would run the pub as a commercial business.
 In this case members of the community will not run the pub.

 The society (OCPL), which will own the freehold of the pub, will have an elected management committee who will work with the landlord to ensure the pub is delivering what the community needs which will be specified in the lease agreement.
 The society will also be responsible for the maintenance of fabric of the building (i.e. repairs).